symfony/symfony-docs/components/yaml.rst

 Instead of encoding as ``null`` you can choose to throw an exception if an invalid type is encountered in either the dumper or parser as follows::

-    // throw an exception if a resource or object is encountered Yaml::dump($data, 2, 4, true);
+    // throws an exception if a resource or object is encountered Yaml::dump($data, 2, 4, true);

-    // throw an exception if an encoded object is found in the YAML string Yaml::parse($yaml, true);
+    // throws an exception if an encoded object is found in the YAML string Yaml::parse($yaml, true);

 However, you can activate object support using the next argument::